stendler/tootbench/README.md

 Within the `analysis` directory run `./picasso.py` and select the input folder containing the log files to be processed.

 This script will take a moment and generate many plots and tables.

+## Repository structure

+- `.run`: contains an IntelliJ run configuration to create the gcloud-terraform Docker image and open a terminal inside a new container of that
+- `analysis` python project for analysis scripts
+  - `/input` preprocessed input files
+  - `/output` generated result files e.g., plots, tables in different formats
+  - `/preprocessing` utility scripts used by `preprocess.sh` to preprocess files in `playbooks/logs/`
+  - `/picasso.py` cli entrypoint for analysis
+- `client` Java project for the tootbench load client application
+- `gcloud-terraform/Dockerfile` Image with (almost) all necessary dependencies
+- `mastodon` git subtree of the original mastodon v3.5.5 source for custom builds with some applied patches for additional logs and (almost) practically disabled rate-limiting
+  - for a prebuilt docker image see https://git.tu-berlin.de/stendler/tootbench/container_registry/978
+- `minica/Dockerfile` Image to easily create TLS certificates into `cert`
+- `playbooks` Ansible playbooks for the benchmark deployment lifecycle: await-init, prepare, start, wait, stop, collect, clean
+  - `/logs` output folder for collected logs by timestamp (plus additional comment configured in `./tootbench` cli argument)
+- `scripts` mainly scripts used in the Makefile for the benchmark deployment lifecycle
+  - `/util` administration utility scripts used on the deployed mastodon instances
+- `terraform` Terraform and cloud-init declaration of the used infrastructure
+  - `/scenarios` Contains a `.tfvars` file for each scenario to be benchmarked
+- `Makefile` simple way to use the utility scripts and manually instruct deployments.
+See `make help`
+- `tootbench` CLI script to orchestrate a benchmark of multiple scenarios and multiple runs.
+See `./tootbench --help`